mstfmedeni/code-updater/README.md

   ## Plugin System

-  Hot Updater provides high extensibility through its plugin system.
+  Code Updater provides high extensibility through its plugin system.
 Each functionality like build, storage, and database is separated into plugins, allowing users to configure them according to their needs.

   ### Plugin Types